-The mandible is most often broken as a result of blunt trauma, such as being punched or hit with a baseball bat or other object.
+The mandible is most often broken due to blunt trauma, such as being punched or hit with a baseball bat or other object.

 If there is any question that an individual may have a broken jaw, they need to follow up with a doctor or a dentist specializing in oral surgery.

-Ice should be applied to the jaw to help control the swelling on the way to be seen by the doctor.
+The patient should apply ice to the jaw to help control the swelling on the way to be seen by the doctor.
 Sometimes patients will need a paper cup to catch the drool or to spit blood into on the trip to the doctor or emergency department.
 If other injuries are present, if bleeding is brisk or if swelling or other problems may compromise breathing, call 108 (Gujarat Circle only) for emergent transport.

-There are many causes to facial fractures, which can include motor vehicle accidents, interpersonal trauma, accidents, or work-related or sports-related activities.
+There are many causes of facial fractures, including motor vehicle accidents, interpersonal trauma, accidents, or work-related or sports-related activities.
 Patients are often seen in the emergency room for initial evaluation.
-In the early management period, life-threatening issues are addressed first and facial fracture repairs are only attempted after a patient is stabilized.
+In the early management period, life-threatening issues are addressed first, and facial fracture repairs are only attempted after a patient is stabilized.

-Orbital fractures can be isolated or occur with more extensive facial injury.
-These fractures are often a result of direct trauma from the front such as trauma from a fist or a ball.
+Orbital fractures can be isolated or occur with a more extensive facial injury.
+These fractures are often a result of direct trauma from the front, such as trauma from a fist or a ball.

 Common symptoms include the following:

-Repairs usually take place approximately 1-2 weeks after the injury because swelling will have reduced by then.
+Repairs usually occur approximately 1-2 weeks after the injury because swelling will have reduced by then.
 Incisions vary but can be placed just inside the eyelid to be hidden.
-The fracture is reduced, or shifted back into its normal position as best as possible, and the broken bones are often supported with a titanium plate or other similar material.
+The fracture is reduced or shifted back into its normal position as best as possible, and the broken bones are often supported with a titanium plate or other similar material.

 Surgical repair is conducted to re-approximate the proper distance between the eyes.
-This can involve plating and wiring of the fractured bones.
+It can involve plating and wiring of the fractured bones.